 Sunflowers 2026

-Keep Scotland Beautifull (KSB) are taking part in the - Big Give Earth Raise campaign – this is an opportunity for any donation to be doubled for the Climate and Nature Friendly Communities Network - which we at PCHub are, it went live at 12noon on the 22nd April 2026!!!! - all donations up to £4,000 will be doubled!!!!
+Keep Scotland Beautifull (KSB) took part in the - Big Give Earth Raise campaign – this was an opportunity for any donation to be doubled for the Climate and Nature Friendly Communities Network 😊 - which we at PCHub are, it went live at 12noon on the 22nd April 2026!!!! - all donations up to £4,000 were doubled!!!!
 Quite simply: one donation, twice the impact – no matter how big or small.

-Check out their 2025 Impact Report for the Network, which will show you where your money will go (and how important the Network is).
+Check out their 2025 Impact Report for the Network, which will show you where your money is going (and how important the Network is).

-As you know, we are one of their Climate and Nature Friendly Communities Network there is almost 250 community groups across Scotland (and it’s all FREE for groups).
-Donating through the Big Give Earth Raise campaign will enable them to raise much needed funding to help support their coordination of the network.
+As you know, dear reader, we are one of their Climate and Nature Friendly Communities Network.
+There are almost 250 community groups across Scotland (and it’s all FREE for groups).
+Donating through the Big Give Earth Raise campaign will enable KSB to raise much-needed funding to help support their coordination of our network.

-We are raising money through our giant sunflowers, we want giant sunflowers growing all over our community to grow and show support for the hub and KSb, come our festival at the end of august we want a wall of pictures of our communities sunflowers help us spread the word about this campaign by sharing this message with your networks, friends and family.
+We raised money through our giant sunflowers, we want giant sunflowers growing all over our community to grow and show support for the hub and KSb.
+Come the time of our festival at the end of august we want a wall of pictures of our community's sunflowers

-This seven-day online match funding campaign is made possible through the Environmental Funders Network (EFN). our sustainability champion is one of this networks certificated environmental leaders
+The seven-day online match funding campaign was made possible through the Environmental Funders Network (EFN).
+Our sustainability champion is one of this networks certificated environmental leaders

 The sunflower is regarded in many cultures as a strong and positive symbol, a blessing